 Over the years, because of its clarity and beauty of design, Goodall's distinctive court card pattern has been adopted or copied around the world.

 In the early 1880s Goodall absorbed the firm of Reynolds & Co., acquiring their stock and equipment.
 Goodall made cards for Victor Mauger in the USA, and the designs were copied by other American manufacturers.
 A range of accessories for card players started appearing from about 1860 including whist markers, Bézique sets, cribbage boards, score cards, etc. Goodall also produced decks with court cards embellished with ornamental patterns, printed in red & black only with a simple back design, to be sold at cheaper prices.
 In around 1885 Goodall set up LONDON PLAYING CARD CO., a subsidiary outlet for lower grade cards which deterred competitors from entering the market.
 Goodall's Colonials were introduced into their range during the 1890s as a special cheap series for export.
 They came in tuck boxes with one Joker.
-See also: Tom Thumb Miniature playing cards :: Elfin Miniature playing cards :: Japanesque playing cards :: Prize Medal W.H.
+See also: Tom Thumb Miniature playing cards :: Elfin Miniature playing cards :: Japanesque playing cards :: Pashas :: Prize Medal W.H.
 Smith :: Prize Medal J.R.
 Freeman & Son :: Sultan playing cards.

 Until 1862 the Old Frizzle Ace was used.
 After this date the Ace of Spades became a sort of trademark, providing useful clues for dating.
 In 1897 the company became a limited one, and this change was reflected in the lettering on the Ace of Spades see more →